robinrodricks/FluentFTP/README.md

 - **IsClone** - Checks if this control connection is a clone. **Default:** false.

 - **MaximumDereferenceCount** - The maximum depth of recursion that `DereferenceLink()` will follow symbolic links before giving up. **Default:** 20.

-### FTPS Config

-- **EncryptionMode** - Type of SSL to use, or none.
-Explicit is TLS, Implicit is SSL. **Default:** FtpEncryptionMode.None.

-- **DataConnectionEncryption** - Indicates if data channel transfers should be encrypted. **Default:** true.

-- **SslProtocols** - Encryption protocols to use. **Default:** SslProtocols.Default.

-- **ClientCertificates** - X509 client certificates to be used in SSL authentication process.

-- **ValidateCertificate** - Event is fired to validate SSL certificates.
-If this event is not handled and there are errors validating the certificate the connection will be aborted.

 ## Submitting issues